 8. Meal time is of the best times to build relationships.

 I cannot tell you how many wonderful conversations we’ve had with our children during a meal at the family table.
 And those conversations are full of love and bonding.
 And the best part?
 It doesn’t change when they grow up.
-Our tween son and older teen daughter are just as open today as they were when they were two-years-old.
+Our teen son and college-age daughter are just as open today as they were when they were two-years-old.

 9. Listen to your children when it comes to choosing their curriculum.

 Do I mean let them pick it out themselves?
 Only if they are old enough to do so.
 What I am mostly referring to is that our children give us great insight into what they need if we will just listen.
-This has been a life-saver for us.
+This has been a life-saver for this homeschool mom.

 10. Books can take your children places you never could.